masterkaos/bootstrap-dialog/README.md

 bootstrap-dialog
 ================

-Make use of Twitter Bootstrap's modal more monkey-friendly
+Make use of Twitter Bootstrap's modal more monkey-friendly.